SylvainA77/mysqlchk/README.md

 1) Install HAProxy on the selected node.

-2) Grab the maxszcalechk.service file from this repo and place it in /usr/local/sbin/ of the maxsclae servers
+2) Grab the maxscalechk.service file from this repo and place it in /usr/local/sbin/ of the maxscale servers

 3) Update required informations :
 ```bash